 “GRIN integrates everything into one, refreshingly intuitive suite, allowing my team to accomplish much more in a fraction of the time.”

-Influencer Marketing Director
+Influencer Marketing Director at MVMT

 “I have gone from 1.5 employees managing our influencer program to .5 employees all while tripling the amount of partnerships.”

-and Sales at Darn Good Yarn
+Director of Marketing and Sales at Darn Good Yarn

 “I cannot put into words how much I love GRIN.
 It has truly helped me evolve, expand and grow my influencer program.”